 Unless otherwise required by the 1940 Act, ordinarily it will not be necessary for a fund to hold annual meetings of shareholders.
 As a result, shareholders may not consider each year the election of board members or the appointment of an independent registered public accounting firm.
 However, for a fund that is organized as a Massachusetts business trust or a series of a Massachusetts business trust, the holders of at least 30% of shares outstanding and entitled to vote may require a special meeting of shareholders to be held, including for purposes of removing a board member from office.
-For a fund that is organized as a Maryland corporation or a series of a Massachusett to at least a majority of all the votes entitled to be cast at a special meeting of shareholders for the purposes of removing a board member from office.
+For a fund that is organized as a Maryland corporation or a series of a Maryland corporation, the holders of shares entitled to at least a majority of all the votes entitled to be cast at a special meeting of shareholders may require such a meeting to be held, including for purposes of removing a board member from office.
 In addition, the board will call a meeting of shareholders for the purpose of electing board members if, at any time, less than a majority of the board members then holding office have been elected by shareholders.